holypython/Watermarkd/README.md

 Please make sure these libraries are installed before using Watermarkd.
 You can also refer to our requirements.txt.

+The Python Imaging Library (PIL) is

+    Copyright © 1997-2011 by Secret Labs AB
+    Copyright © 1995-2011 by Fredrik Lundh

+Pillow is the friendly PIL fork.
+It is

+    Copyright © 2010-2020 by Alex Clark and contributors

 # Examples

 ## Single File Example